ym-ibg/YM_MBG6113_Final/README.md

 </pre></code>

 ## Q1.1
-An two dimentional 100x100 array including rondom numbers between 0 and 100 was formed.
+A two dimentional 100x100 array including rondom numbers between 0 and 100 was formed.
 To be able to create random numbers *rondom* function was imported.
 Then the array *ym100* was created.
 <pre><code>from numpy import random
 ym100 = random.randint (100, size=(100,100))
 print(ym100)